Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Interchiral algebra and local fields

 \subsection{The interchiral algebra in the twisted model}

-Of course, we could also consider the antiperiodic model (or the twisted sector) for the symplectic fermions where the modes are half-integer~\cite{Kausch}.
-This corresponds to the scaling limit of the anti-periodic $\gl(1|1)$ spin-chain from Sec.~\ref{subsec:antiper-mod}.
-The $\JTL{N}$ algebra is then replaced by $\JTL{N}^{tw}$ while $\LQGodd$ is replaced by $U s\ell(2)$.
-The corresponding bimodule is semisimple and is given in~\eqref{antip-bimod}.
+It turns out that we have also a representation of the interchiral algebra in the twisted sector of the symplectic fermions, where the fermionic modes are half-integer~\cite{Kausch}.
+As we have seen in Sec.~\ref{sec:scal-lim-tw}, this sector corresponds to the scaling limit of the anti-periodic $\gl(1|1)$ spin-chain from Sec.~\ref{subsec:antiper-mod}.
+The symplectic-fermion representation of the universal enveloping algebra $U\interinfin$ in the twisted model is given by the expressions~\eqref{eq:sympl-ferm-tw-interLie} for the generators $\enrg_{m,n}$, $\strt_{m,n}$, and $\bstrt_{m,n}$.

-We take the scaling limit of $\JTL{N}^{tw}$ using Thm.~\ref{thm:Lie-JTLtw} where it was shown that the spin-chain representation of $\JTL{N}^{tw}$ is isomorphic to a representation of the enveloping algebra $U \ssp_{N}$.
-We thus need only to take the scaling limit of the Lie algebra $\ssp_{N}$ which is quite straightforward.
-Repeating the analysis given in Sec.~\ref{sec:spinf}, we obtain in this case that $\ssp_{N}$ has the limit generated by the same bilinears~\eqref{spinf-gen} as in the periodic case but now with $n,m\in\oZ-\half$.
-This representation of $\spinf$ gives a symplectic-fermion representation of the universal enveloping algebra $U\interinfin$ in the twisted model as well and the generators $\enrg_{m,n}$, $\strt_{m,n}$, and $\bstrt_{m,n}$ have similar expressions as in~\eqref{prop:sympl-ferm-interLie}, with fermionic modes shifted by one-half, {\it i.e.}, with the indexes $n,m$ for the generators being integers.
-In particular, the radical of $\interinfin$ which is a subalgebra generated by $\enrg_{0,n}$, $\strt_{m,0}$, {\it etc}., is trivially represented in this model.

 Using the local operators or modes of the local fields $\enrgcyl(x,\tau)$ and the energy-momentum tensors in the half-integer sector, we obtain the corresponding representation of the interchiral algebra in the anti-periodic model.
-And once again, taking then the completion $\overline{\ssp}_{\infty}$ of $\spinf$ in this half-integer sector, we obtain the representation of $\interchalg$ as the representation of $U\overline{\ssp}_{\infty}$, which is also a quotient of $U\interinfinco$.
+And once again, taking then the completion $\overline{\ssp}_{\infty}$ of $\spinf$ as in~\eqref{interinfinco-def}, in this half-integer sector, we obtain the representation of $\interchalg$ as the representation of $U\overline{\ssp}_{\infty}$, which is also a quotient of $U\interinfinco$.